Many nutrients are involved in keeping bones healthy. Calcium and vitamin D are two of the most important.

 While we’re on fish, you can’t go wrong with catfish.
 It’s perhaps the least expensive variety of fish, and it’s also one of the highest in vitamin D, containing 425 IU in one 3-ounce filet.

 Of all the tree nuts you can find at the grocery store, almonds have the highest amount of calcium per serving.
 You can get the same calcium benefits in butter form.
 As a bonus, almond butter has no cholesterol and is lower in fat and higher in protein than peanut butter.
-For a delicious recipe using almond butter, try almond chocolate mousse.

 It’s pretty simple: Cheese is made from milk.
 Milk has lots of calcium.
 Ergo, cheese has lots of calcium.